urjaacharya/urjaacharya.github.io/README.md

 # urjaacharya.github.io

-This is my attempt at teaching myself javascript along with some html an css.
+This is my attempt at teaching myself javascript along with some html and css.